Helping Your Pet Through Grief and Loss: A Practical Guide

 How Long Does Pet Grief Last?

-Practical Ways to Help
+Practical Ways to Help a Grieving Pet

 Maintain Routine

-Provide Extra Comfort
+Provide Extra Comfort (Without Overwhelming)

-- Soft background music or white noise
+- Play soft background music or white noise — it masks unsettling silences

 Encourage Positive Activities